7 December 2012

 Also by this point we know that Anne Boleyn is pregnant again.
 We know the court’s keen interest in royal gynaecology – Cromwell is pleased when it’s his usually slow-witted son Gregory who first notices how she seems more filled-out than usual before any of the sharp young men at table in his London house – and now the speculation begins.
 It makes Jane’s decision more urgent, as Cromwell guesses what her family must realise: if she doesn’t hurry up Henry won’t need a mistress, because Anne will have given birth and will be back in service again.

 And in the background there’s the Catholic former Queen, now Lady Katherine, and her daughter Mary.
 Mary is older than Elizabeth, Anne’s daughter who is now first in line to the throne, and Henry sends Cromwell to see Katherine.
 Cromwell seems to feel no animosity for the woman he helped to turn out of Henry’s bed.
 Animosity isn’t what makes him tick: we always get the feeling that he’s just doing his job.
-But plenty of old families still resent what has happened to her, and regard Mary as the true heir to the throne.
+But old families like the Norfolks and Suffolks – the Howards and Brandons – still resent what has happened to her, and regard Mary as the true heir to the throne.
 Further in the background than them are the masters of the rest of Europe, as we’ve been hearing about almost from the beginning of the novel.
 There’s the Pope, of course, relegated in Cromwell’s presentation of him to the status of a grasping, corrupt foreign prince.
 There’s Francis, the king of France, and Katherine’s cousin and ally the Emperor Charles of Spain and the Low Countries, whose ambassador Chapuys lives near to Cromwell, and whom he knows well.
 Katherine is ill, and if she dies it will change the dynamic in all sorts of ways.

 Charles is the one they fear might be most ready to attempt an invasion.
 Cromwell knows how much a war would cost.
 He knows the cost of everything, sometimes weighing up in his mind the value of the textiles in the clothes worn by the aristocrats from ancient families attempting, unsuccessfully, to score conversational points against the blacksmith’s son.
 They can’t afford a war, and he seeks to move the king, who is considered ‘warlike’ (I can’t remember who uses the word), from thinking that they could repel an invasion easily.
 It all costs money…